 Address: https://goo.gl/maps/99L2PbTuncjCMrew9

-Only about 600 meters from Hokanji, we can completely walk between these two locations.
-If you don't want to, you can take bus 206 (2 stops) or take a taxi (about 600-800 JPY).
+Located just about 600 meters from Hokanji, you can easily walk between these two locations.
+If you prefer not to walk, you can take bus number 206 (2 stops) or a taxi, which will cost around 600-800 JPY.

 Travelwithminh-travel-tu-tuc-Kyoto